Azzoz06/ISEN_Ai/NLCLabSource/README.md

 + In this **Code Pattern** you will use several Watson services to showcase how media (both audio and video) can be enriched on a timeline basis. https://github.com/IBM/watson-multimedia-analyzer/blob/master/README.md
 ![](assets/markdown-img-paste-20190108002138489.png)

++ Check out all other resources from the **IBM Watson Natural Understanding** documentation at https://console.bluemix.net/docs/services/natural-language-understanding/additional-resources.html#additional-resources

 ## Watson Discovery and Knowledge studio
 + This **Code Pattern** will walk you though the process of creating and application to discover customer sentiment from product reviews.